Table of Contents

 Question Breakdown

-Overview | Question Types | Course Select vs Preferred Courses | Conflict Times
+Overview | Questions with a Downstream Impact | Course Select vs Preferred Courses

 Overview

-The questions you choose to include in your form are vital to gathering valuable preferences.
-Question types with a downstream functional impact on time and room assignments are outlined in the below table.
+• The questions you choose to include in your form are vital to gathering valuable preferences.

-There are three types of questions that allow the Coursedog algorithm to provide recommendations during the scheduling process.
+• There are three types of questions that allow the Coursedog algorithm to provide recommendations during the scheduling process.
 These question types will notify you when assigning an instructor if they are a good fit based on their responses:

 Preferred Courses